 Yes, employers are still hiring for summer internship and full-time employment opportunities.
-Currently in Handshake there are more than 2,300 internship and 5,000 jobs posted by more than 2,200 unique employers.
+At the time of updating this article, in Handshake there are more than 2,000 internship and 5,000 jobs posted by more than 2,200 unique employers.
 Students are encouraged to setup their notification preferences in the system and make sure their profile is complete in order to receive postings.
-In addition, students still seeking opportunities are encouraged to register for and participate in the Virtual Spring Career Fair taking place on April 8, 2020.

 CAPD has some tips around these areas, which include preparing for a potential job loss, financial resources for a layoff during COVID-19, how to talk about a layoff in an interview, and support in dealing with stress during unexpected transitions.

 Alumni can access resources on these topics by logging into their Handshake account and navigating to the Career Center and the Resources section.
-If you need help creating your alumni Handshake account please email firstname.lastname@example.org or call our main office at 617-715-5329.
+If you need help creating your alumni Handshake account please email email@example.com or call 617-715-5327.
 Alumni seeking new job leads can also access the MIT Alumni Job Board.